therealOri/Chaeslib/README.md

 <br>

 # Example
 This very basic example is what I do to make things work and showcase how to use things.
-(Copy and pasting this code will give you something that works)
+(Copy and pasting this code will give you something that works for encrypting messages.)
+If you replace the way to get a message with opening a file and getting bytes, then it can work for files as well.
+(It is up to you to optimize for large files.)
 ```python
 from Chaeslib import Chaes
 import base64